 Zoe Recovery Center, located in Lake Forest, California, prides itself on being a rehabilitation center that treats each of its patients with unique, individualized care.
 Their fentanyl addiction treatment program is heavily therapy-based and provides support every step of the way.
 Zoe Recovery Center attempts to identify the root of the problem within addiction and uses that to push forward care with a patented approach.

-Zoe Recovery focuses on three steps to fentanyl addiction treatment: detox, rehab, and aftercare.
+Zoe Recovery focuses on three steps to the best treatment for fentanyl addiction: detox, rehab, and aftercare.